SchneiderKarl/HCX_V2_EXERCISES/ProjectSetup.md

 ## Clone or import the preconfigured project

+> You will import a HDI project prepared by us into BAS.

 1) Click on Clone from Git or Import

 2) Insert the following link in the text box at the top: ``xxx``

 3) After you pressed enter, the cloning process starts.
 When it is done you will receive a notification at the bottom right.

 ## Open the project

+> You will open the imported project to the workspace to start working on it.

 1) To open the cloned project, click on **Open**.

 2) On the left, you should now see the imported project.
 In this area, you design your database objects.
 Click on the **arrow** next to the project name to expand the folder structure.

 3) *Explain folder structure and files optional* - design time

 4) optional Change mta project name by appending Username

 ## SAP HANA PROJECTS tab

+> The SAP HANA PROJECTS tab allows us to deploy the created design-time objects to the SAP HANA Cloud runtime.

 1) *Explain structure and runtime optional*

 2) To bind your project to an HDI Container, you will need to use the runtime area.
 Take the **SAP HANA Projects** tab, located at the bottom of your screen, **expand**, and **pull it up to the middle of the screen**.
 For a better overview, **expand the folders**.

 ## Bind SAP HDI Container

-1) SAP HDI stands for SAP HANA Deployment Infrastructure. *HDI under the Hood Video - SAP Academy*
+> SAP HDI stands for SAP HANA Deployment Infrastructure. *HDI under the Hood Video - SAP Academy*

-2) Click on the plug symbol next to the **hdi_hcx-db** to create an HDI Container.
+1) Click on the plug symbol next to the **hdi_hcx-db** to create an HDI Container.

-3) The command line at the top should pop up.
+2) The command line at the top should pop up.
 Click on **+ Create a new service** **instance**.

-4) Behind the given name add a **-YOURNAME** and hit enter.
+3) Behind the given name add a **-YOURNAME** and hit enter.

-5) Building your HDI container initially takes around one and a half minutes.
+4) Building your HDI container initially takes around one and a half minutes.

 ## Bind existing User-Provided Service instance

-1) To access data that resides outside of the HDI Container and access remote sources that are already created, we will need to use a user-provided service.
+> To access data that resides outside of the HDI Container and access remote sources that are already created, we will need to use a user-provided service.

-2) Click on the **Plug-Symbol** on the **cross-container-service-1** in the bottom part to bind this service (if you do not see the Plug-Symbol, hover over it).
+1) Click on the **Plug-Symbol** on the **cross-container-service-1** in the bottom part to bind this service (if you do not see the Plug-Symbol, hover over it).

-3) Select the first binding option: **Bind to the 'HCX_SCHEMA_UPS' service**
+2) Select the first binding option: **Bind to the 'HCX_SCHEMA_UPS' service**

-4) If successful, you should see the following message:
+3) If successful, you should see the following message:

-(Idea: Bevor every Chapter short Info what is happening exactly)

 ## Deploy the project to HANA Cloud

+> Deploying...

 Click on the rocket symbol to **deploy** the design-time objects to the SAP HANA Cloud runtime.
 The terminal opens and lets you know if the deployment was successful.